Lucas-aos/user-management-api-dotnet/README.md

 - Connecting a .NET API to PostgreSQL
 - Implementing CRUD operations
 - Using Git and GitHub for version control
+- Using DTOs to separate API contracts from domain models
+- Applying validation with DataAnnotations

 ---

 ## Author